macchatz/MultiTranslator/README.md

 # MultiTranslator

-This multitool used translatr to automatically translate many keywords in multiple languages.
+This dummytool used translatr to automatically translate many keywords in multiple languages.

 There is a need of a file named : Checks.txt to exist, in order to translate the keywords that this file contains.